Doctrinal Library

 Dallin H. Oaks

-President BYU Provo (now First Counselor in the First Presidency)
+President BYU Provo (now President of the Church)

 Our teachers need not whittle away at contested theories, pretending they do not know what God has revealed, such as, for example, that abortion is sinful, that sexual relations outside the bonds of marriage are destructive to the human soul, that repentance is available and can lift us out of our suffering and degradation, and that men and women are the children of God on an eternal journey whose designed purpose is to attain, as the Bible says, “the measure of the stature of the fulness of Christ” (Ephesians 4:13).
 These principles affect our attitudes and studies in many disciplines in this University.
 Our concern with revealed truth also prompts our teachers and students to approach their responsibilities prayerfully.
 With teachers who are praying to teach the truth and students who are praying to learn it, we have the most favorable possible conditions for knowing the truth.